 A property is considered let when there is a rental agreement between you and a tenant (or managing agent).

-Please note we do not enter into a subletting agreement where the property is used as an HMO.
-(An entire house or flat, which is let to three or more tenants who form two or more households and who share a kitchen, bathroom or toilet.)
+We do not enter into a subletting agreement where the property is used as an HMO (an entire house or flat, which is let to 3 or more tenants who form 2 or more households and who share a kitchen, bathroom or toilet)

 We will inform the building insurers that we have received notification of the letting.
 This is a condition of the policy.
 Failure to notify us may result in claims being refused.

 In addition to our requirements, if you let your property you must also ensure that you comply with regulations set out in law.
 These include gas and fire safety regulations and energy performance certificates (EPCs).

 Please check the Thinking about renting out your home? leaflet below for more information.